davidevernizzi/davidevernizzi.github.io/_posts/2015-11-25-the-impossible-bug-hunt.markdown

 programmed maintenance we did to our proxy.
 I told them that we have this bug since more than one year and I suggested they could ask to the actual users if they were experiencing any problems.
-A couple of hours later they reported that there were no actual issues, they told us that the code probably uses some kind of connection pool and they thanked us for the help.
+A couple of hours later they reported that there were no actual issues and thanked us for the help.

+A final investigation show that the client's implementation used a pool to reuse the connections and avoid the overhead necessary to destroy used connections and create new ones.
+The problem lied in our proxy that terminates the pending connections after 10 seconds of network inactivity.

 So, after a whole day searching for a mysterious bug, I learnt that before starting to search for something crazy, one should make sure that that crazy